 Interested in international opportunities?
 Want to enhance your CV and employability?
 Want to travel the world, meet people from all over and have the experience of a lifetime?
 Look no further!
 Right here at UEL, our students have the opportunity to take a part of their degree abroad, go on short-term study trips, or even spend a year on a culturally immersive experience at one of our partner universities.

 Interested in spending some time abroad?
 Find a short description of the programmes we offer on the menu on the right, and download our Study Abroad Guide below to find out everything you need to know!

 Deadlines in 2017 are:

-Going Global second round of applications: 15th of May 2017
+Going Global first round of 2017/18 round of applications: TBD

 What if I want to find out more?

 Come by the Education Abroad office on a Monday, Wednesday or Friday and talk to our team about your options.

 Alternatively, just give us a call on 0208 223 6549.

 Stay tuned for our information sessions.
 The next one will be in October, for applications to study abroad in the second term of 2017/18.
 Exact date and location tbd.